bbc/psammead/documentation/architecture-decision-records/ADR0002-type_groups.md

 1. A theming library that applies different CSS styles depending on the service context [Link](https://github.com/bbc/psammead/issues/332)
+* Bad: adds another dependency to the stack
+* Bad: a stardadised solution may not take into account the particularities of Psammead

 2. Utility functions specific to the Type Style that take the script as a parameter and return the relevant CSS [Link](https://github.com/bbc/psammead/issues/332#issuecomment-470638342)
+* Good: Lightweight solution that leverages existing code
+* Good: Easy and clear migration path

 ## Decision Outcome

-Chosen option: 2.
-Utility function, as it allows for the most portability of code.
+Option 2.
+Utility function, as it allows for the most portable, backwards-compatible and GEL-compliant solution, while not adding external dependencies to the codebase.

-## Pros and Cons of the Options <!-- optional -->

-### 1. Theming Library

-* Con: adds another dependency to the stack

-### 2. Utility functions

-* Good: return only the font-size and line-height specific CSS